Equal-time rule: Details

 When candidates for office have careers in media, the rule can affect previously produced material.
 When Ronald Reagan and Donald Trump ran for president, television networks did not broadcast films or programs they appeared in.
 Localized invocations of the rule apply in elections for lower office, with television stations revising their schedules if they broadcast within the state or district where the candidate in question is running.

-The equal-time rule was suspended by Congress in 1960 to permit the Kennedy-Nixon debates to take place.

 Fairness doctrines

 The equal-time rule should not be confused with the now-defunct FCC fairness doctrine, which dealt with presenting balanced points of view on matters of public importance.

 The Zapple doctrine (part of a specific provision of the fairness doctrine) was similar to the equal-time rule but applied to different political campaign participants.
 The equal-time rule applies to the political candidate only.
 The Zapple doctrine had the same purpose and requirements of equivalent coverage opportunity as the equal-time rule, but its scope included the candidate's spokesman and supporters, not the candidate.